apnmrv/python-imdb-analytics/README.md

 # Imdb Data Scrapping and Analytics

-- Word clouds and dependency graphs for selected actors on top of the data, scrapped from imdb.com
+- Word clouds and distance graphs for selected actors on top of the data, scrapped from imdb.com